celo-org/docs/blog/02-04-2023-flashloan-on-celo/flashloan.md

         //

         // At the end of your logic above, this contract owes
-        // the flashloaned amounts + premiums.
+        // the flash loaned amounts + premiums.
         // Therefore ensure your contract has enough to repay
         // these amounts.